Users and Tenants

 Taming the Agent

-Nodes of a Hotrod network are not just single-purpose data collectors like Bboxes, but can be servers requiring monitoring.
+Nodes of a Hotrod network can be seen as servers requiring monitoring.
 These servers can be rather more important than the Hotrod server itself!
 Making the sysadmin a Hotrod tenant admin gives them full control over Hotrod operations on the systems they are responsible for, without giving them access to other systems which are not their responsibility.

 hotrod-agent will poll the